Experimental evidence of chalcogen bonding at oxygen†

-An o-nitro-O-aryl oxime was observed to exhibit a short O...O contact, which exhibited characteristics consistent with a chalcogen bond.
-Topological analysis of the experimental electron density of two analogues shows the presence of a bond path between the two oxygen atoms, with r(r) and Ñ2r(r) value consistent with an electrostatic interaction.
-NBO calculations indicate the presence of a small n(O) s* (O-N) orbital delocalisation worth 1.13 kcal/mol.
-Finally, electrostatic potential calculations indicate the presence of a s-hole, the "smoking gun" indicating a Ch bond.
-These results are unusual as oxygen is not typically considered to be a Ch-bond donor, especially in relatively unactivated systems such as oximes.
+An o-nitro-O-aryl oxime was observed to exhibit a short O⋯O contact, which exhibited characteristics consistent with a chalcogen bond.
+The O–N bond length of the oxime was appreciably longer than the expected value, and NBO calculations indicated the presence of a n(O) → σ(O–N) orbital delocalisation.
+Topological analysis of the experimental electron density of two analogues shows the presence of a bond path between the two oxygen atoms, with ρ(r) and ∇2ρ(r) values consistent with an electrostatic interaction.
+Finally, electrostatic potential calculations indicate the presence of a σ-hole, the “smoking gun” indicating a Ch-bond.
+These results are unusual as oxygen is not typically considered to be a Ch-bond donor, especially in unactivated systems such as oximes.